BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 ### Chapter 39
 - At the start of this chapter you talk about the lack of guests.
 I wanted to know why the drop off and what the main character felt would be needed to be done to fix the problem.
 I wanted the reader to have some idea of potential solutions.
 ## Chapter 40
 - This is a good chapter but I want more about the struggles are returning to the UK.
 I think the problem is that the model for happiness is not defined.
-I feel in the openign chapters, you need to clearly set out what the main character feels happiness 'looks like', and why returning to the UK is such a difference.
+I feel in the opening chapters, you need to clearly set out what the main character feels happiness 'looks like', and why returning to the UK is such a difference.
+- This chapter feels a little rushed, I have made a note above.
+### Chapter 41
--
+- Good chapter.
+### Chapter 42